 Life with a baby typically brings worry, but feeling anxious, sad, overwhelmed or even angry much of the time is not typical.
-You could be experiencing a perinatal mood and anxiety disorder (or PMAD).
-While postpartum depression (PPD) is more well known, PMAD better defines several different illnesses that can impact a mom during pregnancy or within the first year postpartum.
-On this page you can find information on each perinatal mood and anxiety disorder as well as symptoms you may be experiencing.
+You could be experiencing a maternal mental health disorder (or MMH disorder).
+While postpartum depression (PPD) is more well known, MMH disorders better defines several different illnesses that can impact a mom during pregnancy or within the first year postpartum.
+On this page you can find information on each maternal mental health disorder as well as symptoms you may be experiencing.
 Moms in the Greater Milwaukee area can contact us and we will connect you to resources that can help.

 - Completely overwhelmed by being a mom and you just don’t think you can do it

 - Regret of becoming a mom in the first place or fear you made the WRONG decision to have a baby